viocle/dataloaden/README.md

 d.`HookAfterExpired`: When a key is cleared because it has expired, this function will be called if defined.
 Clearing expired cached items only occurs when the key is interacted with while being loaded or cleared via `ClearExpired`.
 To be clear, this is not Hooked at the point the cached item becomes no longer valid, but when it's accessed and is determined as expired.
 e. `HookBeforeFetch`: Called right before a fetch is performed.
 Primarily used for tracing.
 f. `HookAfterFetch`: Called right after a fetch is performed.
 Primarily used for tracing.
+g. `HookExternalCacheGet`, `HookExternalCacheSet`, `HookExternalCacheDelete`, and `HookExternalCacheClearAll`: Bypass the internal cache and allows you to define your own functions to work with another cache source like Redis or another shared resource.

 #### Benchmarks